Roller Coasters, Football and Castles: A Great Road Trip Adventure

 Of course at the top of this list was the biggest German amusement park – Europa Park in Baden-Württemberg, a province some four hours away from where we live.

-The big distance means that it’s unfortunately impossible to visit the park often or do a day trip and even a weekend trip would be too exhausting.
+The big distance means that it is, unfortunately, impossible to visit the park often or do a day trip and even a weekend trip would be too exhausting.

 Imagine then how happy I was when my husband surprised me for my birthday with the idea to make a road trip to Strasbourg, which is 45 min away from Europa Park, enjoy a city tour, visit the park and drive back home.
-We decided to make it a four day – three nights trip in the middle of June 2014.
+We decided to make it a four day – three nights trip in the middle of June 2014 and later called it The Great Roller Coasters, Football and Castles Road Trip.

 First stop: Strasbourg